 As a New England builder, weather and humidity is always a factor.
 Laminate guitars can stand up to drastic changes in humidity.
 Each plate is reinforced by the next in line, with the grain running opposite.
 This is the theory behind a traditional "cleat" used to hold together cracks in stringed instruments.
 Technically, a laminate top has been fixed before its even broken, making it the perfect instrument for guitarists in changing climates.

-With attention to detail, I believe that the full potential of the laminate top can be reached.
-I have dedicated myself to exploring the many variables within the layers to produce an instrument that is truly unique.
+With attention to detail, and the application of traditional acoustic theories, I believe that the full potential of the laminate top can be reached.